 Untreated hearing loss increases the risk of depression by 40 percent

-1. Recognize and accept you need help
+- Recognize and accept you need help

 Millions of Americans suffer from hearing loss, and denial impacts more than just you.
-It can cause frustration, concern and confusion among loved ones and those you interact with daily.
+It can cause frustration, concern and confusion among loved ones and those you interact with daily. - Make an appointment with a hearing healthcare professional

 Hearing health professionals – whether an audiologist, hearing aid specialist or ENT – are the only ones who can diagnose your hearing problem and determine how to treat it.
-The initial hearing consultation consists of a hearing analysis, a lifestyle discussion and most importantly weighing solution options.
+The initial hearing consultation consists of a hearing analysis, a lifestyle discussion and most importantly weighing solution options. - Maintain treatment, annual hearing tests, and follow up appointments to live a fuller, healthier life

 Today’s best hearing aids are intelligent and provide life-changing benefits to improve health and wellness.
 By amplifying sounds you want to hear and diminishing sounds you don’t, hearing aids ensure you never miss the moments that matter most.